-I am an Irish-American author raised in small to mid-sized towns and cities in the Northeast United States.
+I am an Irish-American author who has lived in Asia, the United States, and Europe.
 As a child I had neither passions for history, writing, reading, nor learning in general.
 I pretty much just wanted to watch cartoons and play outside.
 It was in high school, however, that I finally discovered the joy of both reading and writing.
 Reading came first; but writing followed not less than a year afterword.
 The first book to inspire me to expand my reading habits from none to nonstop was Tolkien’s The Hobbit.
 I recall being stricken by its entertaining and story-telling yet rich, poetic language; and of course by the story itself.
 Days later, I had finished The Lord of the Rings, which brought the art of language, story-telling, allegory and archetype, and mythology to a whole new level.

 In the ensuing years I read voraciously, beyond what my teachers demanded, with a particular love for classics such as Beowulf, Brave New World, 1984, and Macbeth.
 At the same time, I also enjoyed “light” reading such as Tom Clancy’s Red Storm Rising, David Edding’s Belgariad series, and even the Dragonlance novels.
 Interspersed among these were military history and military science books such as William L. Shirer’s The Rise and Fall of the Third Reich, AJP Taylor’s The First World War, and books about modern military tactics and equipment.
 Time would tell if I would be an armchair general before being an armchair author.